Baldurans/SharedObjectsJS/README.md

 #### Anything else?
 Complexity of change detection is O(no_of_objects_changed).

-Its fast enough for ~30 fps with 100k objects that change every frame.
+Its fast enough for ~50 fps with 100k objects that change every tick/frame.
 (Depends on the CPU and million other things of course, but to just give you ball park figure.)

 ## Example of use case